AmberWilkie/snack-app/README.md

     gem 'coveralls', require: false end
 ```
--- Ok, you guys know what to do. `Bundle`.
+-- Ok, you guys know what to do.
 Commit often, push up when you feel like it.
 Moving on. --

 * Delete the Windows gem at the bottom if you're not working in Windows
 * `bundle install`